Nike-Inc/riposte-microservice-template/README.md

 downstream system is our own `/example` endpoint in order to keep the example project fully self-contained.
 You can inspect the logs to see two requests to the server for each single request from an outside caller.
 Implemented by the `ExampleProxyRouterEndpoint` class.
-* `ANY-METHOD /exampleCassandraAsync` - An example of using Cassandra's async driver to do database queries without using any threads.
-Implemented by the `ExampleCassandraAsyncEndpoint` class.
 * `GET|POST /exampleBasicAuth` - A set of example endpoints that show Riposte's security validation system in action.
 The `POST` endpoint is protected by basic auth, so if you call it without the proper auth header you will get a 401 error.
 The `GET` endpoint is *not* protected and you can call it without any auth header.
 The response you get will be